 “If a lawyer giving an undertaking does not intend to accept personal responsibility, this should be stated clearly in the undertaking itself.
 In the absence of such a statement, the person to whom the undertaking is given is entitled to expect that the lawyer giving it will honour it personally.”

-Both the Contracting Firm/Lawyer and Locum Lawyer must comply with the Law Society’s client identification and verification requirements and should be familiar with them.
+Both the contracting firm/lawyer and locum lawyer must comply with the Law Society’s client identification and verification requirements and should be familiar with them.
+See Rules 1541-1550.